Getting Better Cellular Data Speeds

 Distance

-Line of Sight & Obstructions
+Line of Sight And Obstructions

 Nothing improves a wireless signal more than having nothing but air between the tower and the antenna you are using for your cellular device.